-1.16 The following individuals/sectors are likely to be affected by the proposals:
+1.14 The following individuals/sectors are likely to be affected by the proposals:

-The Ministry of Justice, the Attorney General's Office, the Serious Fraud Office, the Crown Prosecution Service (CPS), other prosecuting agencies, Her Majesty's Courts and Tribunal Services (HMCTS), the Judiciary, National Offender Management Services (NOMS), Legal Services Commission (LSC), Her Majesty's Revenue and Customs (HMRC), the planned National Crime Agency, the Home Office, the Police, commercial organisations, individuals working in the commercial organisations, victims of economic crime, lawyers, the "monitor3" industry, the public.
+The Ministry of Justice, the Attorney General's Office, the Serious Fraud Office, the Crown Prosecution Service (CPS), other prosecuting agencies, Her Majesty's Courts and Tribunal Services (HMCTS), the Judiciary, National Offender Management Services (NOMS), Legal Services Commission (LSC), Her Majesty's Revenue and Customs (HMRC), the planned National Crime Agency, the Home Office, the Police, commercial organisations, individuals working in the commercial organisations, victims of economic crime, lawyers, the "monitor"1 industry, the public.

-2 Costs and Benefits

-- 2.1 The policy development process explored some of the alternatives to criminal prosecution that already exist in England and Wales, and considered whether these might offer useful tools for tackling serious economic crime.
+- 2 Costs and Benefits - 2.1 The policy development process explored some of the alternatives to criminal prosecution that already exist in England and Wales, and considered whether these might offer useful tools for tackling serious economic crime.
 It also looked at Non Prosecution Agreements (NPAs) and Deferred Prosecution Agreements (DPAs) in the US.
 It is clear that there is an opportunity to develop a model for dealing with serious economic crime that improves reparation for victims whilst offering greater levels of transparency and consistency. - 2.2 Despite the effectiveness of the US model, the lack of judicial oversight is likely to make it unsuitable for the constitutional arrangements and legal traditions in England and Wales.
-The responses to the consultation agreed with this opinion, and supported the proposal to ensure the judiciary had a role to play in approving a DPA and any subsequent amendment to its terms.
-During the development of the policy, it was concluded that non-prosecution agreements are not suitable for this jurisdiction due to their markedly lesser degree of transparency, including the absence of judicial oversight. - 2.3 Opportunities were taken to learn from the US model of DPAs and to develop and introduce a bespoke model for England and Wales that provides for better transparency and greater judicial involvement in the process.
+We have concluded that non-prosecution agreements are not suitable for this jurisdiction due to their markedly lesser degree of transparency, including the absence of judicial oversight. - 2.3 However, there are opportunities to learn from the US model of DPAs and to develop a bespoke model for England and Wales that provides for better transparency and greater judicial involvement in the process.
 No other mechanism came to light which would fit within the traditions of the legal system of England and Wales and adequately address the policy problem.
-Therefore the consultation did not consider the introduction of any other mechanism.
-Consultation respondents did propose alternatives, including an extension of the use of Civil Recovery Orders and the introduction of Non Prosecution Agreements.
-However the Government does not consider that these mechanisms would achieve its stated policy objectives through a criminal law process that commands public confidence and as a result this impact assessment focuses on the Government's preferred policy option - Deferred Prosecution Agreements.
+We are therefore not consulting on the introduction of any other mechanism and this impact assessment focuses on one preferred policy option Deferred Prosecution Agreements. - 2.4 This Impact Assessment attempts to identify both monetised and non-monetised impacts on individuals, groups, commercial organisations and public sector bodies in England and Wales, with the aim of understanding what the overall impact to society might be from implementing these options.
+The costs and benefits of each option are compared to the do nothing option.
+Impact Assessments place a strong emphasis on valuing the costs and benefits in monetary terms (including estimating the value of goods and services that are not traded).
+However there are important aspects that cannot sensibly be monetised.
+These include how the proposal might impact differently on particular groups of society or changes in equity and fairness, either positive or negative. - 2.5 It has not been possible to monetise all the identified impacts in this Impact Assessment, in part due to a lack of data (for example, data was unavailable in relation to the flow of SFO cases or data on companies legal costs), and in part because the impacts are driven by a number of behavioural responses which are uncertain.
+Impacts have been quantified where possible.
+The assumptions that resulted from a lack of data or uncertain behavioural responses are outlined in more detail in paragraphs 2.15 to 2.55. - 2.6 These proposals are being proposed in a time of limited budgetary flexibility.
+It is unlikely that the resources available to the criminal justice system will be expanded to implement any aspects of this policy which might increase pressure on resourcing.
+Instead, the system would need to absorb any additional pressures within existing capacity, and the actual financial costs to the Criminal Justice